 As to calories in dried apricots, 100 g contains approximately 241 calories.
 It’s not much for the ration of most people but for those who are trying to lose weight consumption of big amounts of dried fruit is not recommended.

 You can easily dry apricots at home.
 Take big and ripe fruits and put them in a well-ventilated place where the sun won’t be able to reach them.
 It can take up to 3-4 months to dry these fruits.
-In order to get 1 kilogram of dried fruit, 5-6 kilograms of fresh apricots are needed.
+To get 1 kilogram of dried fruit, 5-6 kilograms of fresh apricots are needed.
 If you are looking at a new food dehydrator to cut down the time of food drying, take a look at this food dehydrator review.

 Dried apricots are a tasty and healthy snack.
 Besides they can be used in various dishes.
 They are added to the bakery, salads and even rice.
-There are many recipes of meat, poultry and fish with the usage of these dried fruits.
+There are many recipes of meat, poultry, and fish with the usage of these dried fruits.
 And most importantly, the desserts.

 Store dried apricots in a hermetically sealed container, preferably made of glass, in a room with low humidity.
 They can be preserved up to a year in such conditions.